LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 ```

 Another possibility is to use [Invoke-SharpLoader](https://github.com/S3cur3Th1sSh1t/Invoke-SharpLoader) from - *who would have thought it* - S3cur3Th1sSh1t.
-Okay so let´s bypass Defender by not touching the disc and put our default Grunt payload directly into memory:
+Okay so let´s bypass Defender by not touching the disk and put our default Grunt payload directly into memory:

 ![broken]({{ site.baseurl }}/images/2021-16-01/ASMI_catch.png "AMSI Catch")